couchand/something-something/README.markdown

 Callsback with an error if any predicate callsback in error before one callsback `false`.
 This means it swallows some errors and not others, which may not be desirable.

+### what, no reduce? ###

+This library is about eagerly evaluating a sequence of asynchronous callbacks massively parallel.
+Reduce is by nature a series algorithm.
+If you think there's a good way to write reduce in the same style as the other methods please do submit a pull request.

 ##### ╭╮☲☲☲╭╮ #####